iamnytik/Socket-Programing-using-python/README.md

   so ensure that the client,server and the service_server processes are all connected within the same netwrok/router.

-  Also,this code should be able to run in any OS/machine with a built-in python 3.x Interperter it should be noted that it was tested extensively on a GNU/Linux machine having Python 3.8.10 interperter and a Windows 10 Computer.
+  Also,this code should be able to run in any OS/machine with a built-in python 3.x Interperter it should be noted that it was tested extensively on a GNU/Linux machine having Python 3.8.10 interperter and a Windows 10 Machine.

 ## How does this work?
   ![info.png](https://user-images.githubusercontent.com/91942626/177193455-9dff60b9-d379-4493-bbcd-58e0a644c898.png)